Ottomantric/guild-tracker/README.md

 - Liking and disliking are mutually exclusive per person per post — clicking the option you already picked removes your vote instead of adding a second one.
+- The **Trading** tab works the same way as the forum (public read, approved members can list/reply/moderate), but each listing also looks up an item thumbnail from the RuneScape Wiki's public API by name and stores the result — so images don't need to be fetched again on every page view.
+If a name doesn't match a wiki page (or the lookup fails for any reason), the listing still posts fine, it just shows the item name without a picture — a missing image is never a blocking error.
 - The "About the guild" text on the Home tab is placeholder copy — edit the `<div class="about-panel">` block in `index.html` to describe your actual guild.